eaglesky/CodingPractices/AlgorithmsReview.md

       - The recursive relation may not necessarily involve adjacent indices.
 Sometimes we need to come up with it by observing the pattern/attribute from the problem. -- [GeeksForGeeks]Longest Arithmetic Progression, sorted array.
   2. Implement the solution.
     * Draw a graph to visualize dimentions, boundaries, and DP formula first.
     * If using DP and the path needs not to be returned, consider reducing the size of cache.
 For many problems the size can be reduced to one or two 1D arrays or even a few variables.
 Sometimes we need to swap the indices in the recursive formula to make it easier to optimize space usage.
-A swap of array pointers is often used at the end of each iteration if two 1D arrays are used, or use the way in Paint House II.
+A swap of array pointers is often used at the end of each iteration if two 1D arrays are used, or use the way in Minimum Adjustment Cost.
 For more number of arrays, maintain a pointer array and rotate the pointers to the left.
 But we can save more space using following ways:
       - Previous visited element of the current array can be stored lazily to reduce two arrays to only one.-- [Leetcode]Edit Distance.
       ```
                a_i